College Policy Number/Title:

 The fact that an operator parks a vehicle in violation of any regulation without receiving a citation does not mean that the applicable regulation is no longer in effect.

 Vehicles parked in college parking lots after 1:00 a.m. without prior authorization from public safety, parked in fire zones, no-parking areas, or improperly parked in handicapped or reserved spaces, will be subject to towing at the owner's expense.
-Prior to the towing of the vehicle, the college's public safety office will notify the duty officer of the Howard County police department by telephone.
+Prior to having the vehicle towed, the college's public safety office will notify the duty officer of the Howard County police department by telephone.
 Within 10 days of the vehicle being towed, the college's public safety office will attempt to determine the owner and send a certified letter to the owner indicating when and where the vehicle was towed.
 To determine the owner, the college's public safety office will first check the college’s records.
 If the owner is still undetermined, the college's public safety office will attempt to determine the owner through the Maryland Department of Motor Vehicles.
-The public safety office will keep on file a record of all vehicles towed, which includes the date towed and the location where towed.
+The public safety office will keep a record of all vehicles towed, which includes the date towed and the location where towed.

 Each citation carries a fine of $50, which must be paid to the college cashier's office.
-Failure to pay violations may result in the vehicle being towed, students not receiving official transcripts, and losing college privileges.
+Failure to pay violations may result in the vehicle being towed, students not receiving official transcripts, and loss of college privileges.
 If the violator is a college employee, the employee will be subject to appropriate disciplinary action.

 Persons who feel they have received a traffic citation unjustly may appeal in writing to HCC’s director of public safety.